SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 inflation pressure eases as lower income households get crushed.
 Then again, too late, the central bank takes their foot off the gas pedal and lowers the interest rate, which accelerates the recession.
+(Note: the central bankers *think* they have their foot on the brake peddle, and they do not realize it's the gas peddle.)

 It is all a bit perverse and backwards you see.
-There is no reason why the monetarist policies will work as advertised, and they never really do, and what is really driving the macroeconomic cycles is the government's automatically baked-in fiscal stabilizers (tax revenues and welfare spending).
+There is no good reason why the monetarist policies will work as advertised (there are some bad reasons, and naïve reasons), and they never really do, and what is really driving the macroeconomic cycles is the government's automatically baked-in fiscal stabilizers (tax revenues and welfare spending).